code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

 The simulations can be done using 2 different methods:
- - Prescribing a boundary condition code **total imposed mass flux** for some boundary faces using the cs_user_boundary_conditions.c user function.
+ - Prescribing a boundary condition code **total imposed mass flux** for some boundary faces using the cs_user_boundary_conditions.cpp user function.
  - Using a scalar source term.
 In this case, the air inflow is not taken into account.
-The user has to add an explicit part to the equations for the scalar through the cs_user_source_terms.c file.
+The user has to add an explicit part to the equations for the scalar through the cs_user_source_terms.cpp file.
 This is done by selecting the cells and adding the source term \ref st_exp which equals to the air flux multiplied by the mass fraction, while the implicit part \ref st_imp is set to zero.